 Link to Bideau Hall room layout.

 NeoKan is also a co-ed residence hall that houses 81 students.
 NeoKan follows a typical residence hall layout with rooms lining a hallway with a community style bathroom.
 Most rooms house two people, but there are also three and four person rooms.
 NeoKan has three floors, one for women and two for men.
-The two men’s floors have built in furniture, two bunk beds, two desks and desk chairs, and two closet areas with drawers.
-The women’s floor has movable furniture that is bunkable, but not loftable.
+The rooms vary, some with built in furniture and some with movable furniture that is bunkable, but not loftable.
+Regardless, all rooms come with one extra-long twin bed, a desks and desk chair, a closet area, and a dresser for each resident.
 Each floor has its own laundry room that is free for residents.
 Each floor is also protected by keycard access, so residents only have access to the floor on which they live.
-The lobby has a TV, couches, foosball table, pool table, and a vending machine.
-NeoKan also has a computer lab/study area that is open 24/7.
+The lobby has a TV, couches, computers and a printer, and a vending machine.

 Link to Neokan Hall room layout.